Illumina/PromoterAI/README.md

 path/to/ENCFF480GFU.bigWig	path/to/ENCFF480GFU.bigWig	lambda x: np.arcsinh(np.nan_to_num(x))
 path/to/ENCFF815ONV.bigWig	path/to/ENCFF815ONV.bigWig	lambda x: np.arcsinh(np.nan_to_num(x))
 ```
-Generate TFRecord files by running the following command, which can be parallelized across chromosomes for speed:
+Generate TFRecord files by running the command below, which can be parallelized across chromosomes for speed:
 ```sh
 for chrom in $(cut -f1 path/to/position_tsv | sort -u | grep -v chrom)
 do